F5Networks/f5-bigip-runtime-init/SCHEMA.md

   description: >-
     Verifies and installs DO and myIlxApp RPMs from local directories and configures DO from a local declaration file.
-Install operations with an extensionUrl value that points to a local file may only be installed from the /var/lib/cloud or /var/lib/cloud/icontrollx_installs directories.
+Install operations with an extensionUrl value that points to a local file stored on BIGIP system.
   runtime_config:
     runtime_parameters: []
     pre_onboard_enabled: